-You are now ready to attempt the experiment.
+You are now ready to attempt the main part of the experiment.
 Two events have been chosen in which, to a good approximation, all outgoing tracks lie in the plane of the viewing camera.
 This plane is close to perpendicular to the magnetic field.
-The view-roll-frame number, the rake number and a sketch of these events is provided in figure 4.
-The purpose of the experiment is to reconstruct the interactions and identify all the final state particles (i.e. all the particles emerging from the collision).
+The view-roll-frame number, the rake number and sketches of these events are provided in figure 4.
+The purpose of the experiment is to reconstruct the interactions and identify all of the final state particles (i.e. all the particles emerging from the collision).
 Normally this is a complicated process, requiring information from at least 2, and usually 3, views, and a computer program for processing this information.
-Due to the fact that, in the two selected events, all tracks are within 10° of the plane of the photograph, the view provided is sufficient, and the required measurements can be made using the momentum template and an ordinary protractor.
+Due to the fact that, in the two selected events, all tracks are within 10° of the plane of the photograph, this view is sufficient.